What Is a Gravel Bike? Pros & Cons Explained

 The 1X chainrings are simpler (you shift just the rear gears), lighter, and fewer things can go wrong (like a dropped chain).
 On the other hand, the jumps between gears are larger.

-Gravel bikes have relatively easy gears to allow you to tackle steep climbs.
-You will often have to remain in the saddle to keep traction, so easy gears are handy.
+Gravel bikes have relatively easy gears, which allow them to tackle steep climbs.
+Easy gears are handy since you will often have to remain in the saddle to keep traction.

 See the following table that summarizes gravel bike groupsets and their price range.